 Reports to: Bridge2Services Program Manager

 Summary: The Front Table Volunteer greets and supports guests and serves as a point of contact for market information.
-They distribute direct services to guests, keep the area tidy and organized, assists in connecting guests to, and more.
+They distribute direct services to guests, keep the market area tidy and organized, assists in connecting guests to the correct B2S staff, and more.

 Essential Duties and Responsibilities: